hhpamu/hhpamu.github.io/_pages/cv.md

 ======
 * **MechSE Innovation Studio Volunteer**, University of Illinois, March 2020-May 2022
   * Assisted an average of 15 students per day in setting 3D prints for mechanical design and project-based courses
-  * Troubleshooted technical maintenance issues of 3D Printer equipment to ensure smooth operation by fixing position of carriage on guide rails and programming printer to re-calibrate settings
+  * Troubleshooted technical maintenance issues of 3D Printer equipment to ensure smooth operation by fixing position of extruder head on guide rails and programming printer to re-calibrate settings
   * Monitored student prints for quality and prevented failures
   * Managed part sales and inventory during the academic year
   * Maintained tools and equipment in working condition to reduce user wait times